 1. Process Coach / Flow Coach: An agile process coach is someone proficient in executing the Scrum / Kanban (or any other agile method) process on multiple teams to enhance their ability to self-organize and collaborate effectively with each other.

-They help them work towards a shared goal by serving as an organizer and motivator.
+They help them work towards a shared goal by serving as an organizer and motivators.
 They support their employees and teams by providing guidance that allows them to best achieve business objectives.

 - Teaching and mentoring Agile teams

 - Makes the transition smooth by teaching them to develop the agile mindset

 - Train Scrum Masters, Kanban Leads, and Product Owners

 - Train teams to adopt the agile working practices

 - Draft governing policies to aid agile-based practices